What Is a Secured Loan and How Does It Work?

-A secured loan is a loan that is backed by collateral – something tangible the lender can take if the loan is not paid.
-The most common example of a secured loan is a mortgage, which is secured by the property it pays for.
-A vehicle loan is also usually secured by the vehicle.
+A secured loan is a loan that’s backed by collateral — something tangible the lender can take if the loan isn’t paid.
+A common example is a mortgage, where the home itself secures the loan.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.